 Devices are required for a student's first day of school - this is compulsory.
 The most recent operating system must be installed.

 In grades 4 to 6, students must bring their own iPad to school every day.
-A protective cases are required.
+A protective case is required.

 - any iPad model is acceptable